Confused by Coconut Oil: Is it Good or Bad for Your Health? Here's What the Science Says

 Coconut's main saturated fatty acid is lauric acid, a medium-chain triglyceride-and research suggests that while it raises unhealthful LDL cholesterol, it also boosts beneficial HDL cholesterol.
 AHA's new report states that the HDL benefit doesn't affect heart disease risk and so we should only count the LDL uptick as a negative for coconut oil.

 4. We eat foods, not nutrients.

 Finally, and this is the big one here: we eat food and, thus our focus should be on food, not necessarily single nutrients.
 EatingWell's motto is "where good taste meets good health."
-You'll find that we have certain recipes where coconut oil enhances the flavor and really makes the dish, like these Coconut-Carrot Morning Glory Muffins.
+You'll find that in certain recipes where coconut oil enhances the flavor and really makes the dish.

 For the most part, if you focus on eating more whole foods-veggies, fruits, whole grains, beans, healthy proteins and oils-your overall diet will be in pretty good shape.
 Choose healthy fats more often, like olive oil, canola oil, nuts, avocados and fatty fish like salmon.
 Limit saturated fat (including coconut oil) in your diet if you have risk of heart disease, and chat with your doctor or a registered dietitian to figure out what's best for you.